sjwaight/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 In this section, you configure and execute an ARM template that creates all the resources that you need throughout the exercises.

-1. In Azure cloud shell, switch to the ARM template directory:
+1. In Azure Cloud Shell, switch to the ARM template directory:

    > **Note**: If you don't have a cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).